darshvajaria/URLShortner/README.md

 #Goals
 1. Shorten url with minimal or no repetitions.
 2. Exploit reusability of short url, i.e. try using a short url for multiple long urls.
+3. URLs with same File should have same shortened file and a different domain.
-3. Analysis: Number of clicks for given short url, number of times services used.
+4. Analysis: Number of clicks for given short url, number of times services used everyday.

 #Technical Specifications
 1. Language: JAVA